How to Get Legally Married in Ontario

-The legal piece may not be the most exciting part of your wedding day, but without a licence and an officiant, it's just an expensive party!
-Read on to make sure you end up legally married at the end of your day.
+Getting legally married in Ontario is simpler than most couples expect, but there are a few important steps to follow to make sure everything is official.
+The legal piece may not be the most exciting part of your wedding day, but without a licence and a licensed officiant, it's just an expensive party!
+Here's everything Ottawa couples need to know.

-Note: This info is all accurate at the time of being written, but it is subject to change.
-Always check with your municipality to confirm any of the information below.
+Note: This information is accurate at the time of writing but is subject to change.
+Always check with your municipality to confirm current details.

-• A marriage licence is obtained at city hall / a municipal office by the couple.
-They bring the licence to their ceremony, and the officiant signs it and mails it to the province to register the marriage.
+A marriage licence is obtained at city hall or a municipal office before your ceremony.
+You bring it to your wedding, and your officiant signs it and mails it to the province to register your marriage.

 NOW!
 How do you actually get your marriage licence?

-• 2 pieces of government issued ID, one of which must be photo ID.
-Examples include:
+Two pieces of government-issued ID, one of which must be photo ID.
+Accepted documents include:

 Canadian Citizenship Card